5/7/2025

 Michael Morton

 Hey, good morning, everybody.
 Thank you for the question.
 Can we follow up, Robbie, on the net revenue margin commentary?
 And I would assume a lot of the affordability is coming in groceries.
 And I would love to know what type of behavior you're looking to drive in that.
 Is that to bring new grocery orders, new users, or is it to increase frequency?
-And then, is there any, like under the hood, is there any changes in competitive intensity you're seeing in the grocery market that are maybe driving some of the affordability push?
-And then one for Tony, to the extent you can talk about European food delivery due to limitations with the delivery room.
+And then is there any, like under the hood, is there any changes in competitive intensity you're seeing in the grocery market that are maybe driving some of the affordability push?
+And then one for Tony, to the extent you can talk about European food delivery due to limitations with the delivery.
 It seems like it's consolidating.
-Wondering, over the next several years, do you see any step changes in competitive intensity in those markets and how you maybe see the concentration playing out?
+Wondering over the next several years, do you see any step changes in competitive intensity in those markets and how you maybe see the concentration playing out?
 Thanks, guys.

 speaker

-Ravi Anaconda
+Ravi Unaconda

 CFO